zhuweiji/ragas_cookbook/readme.md

 	- stop hallucinations

 answer is bad
 - evaluate documents(question,answer,doc)
 	-> relevant | not relevant
-	- check toc()
+	- check toc() (done)
 		-> relevant headers | document not relevant
-			- get chunks from headers
+			- get chunks from headers (done)

+- reflection (done)

+- route inadequate answer
+	- reflection
+	- langchain agent with tools?
+		- investigate
+	- SQR?
     - reform query? how?

--
+- need synthetic test data to see where model issues are
+	- will help to guide work on answer routing and SQR